The Debt Free Guys™ best money hacks

 If you have more money to save or invest after qualifying for your full employer match, open a savings, investing or Individual Retirement account at a bank, credit union or brokerage firm.

-Once opened, automatically save in it and invest in it by downloading this so-simple-it’s-sneaky guide now.
+Once opened, automatically save in it and invest in it.

 8. Going digital